What Causes Olive Cravings? Top 4 Reasons Revealed

 3 – Olives Provide A Burst of Flavor To Any Dish

-Olives are just like any other fruit or vegetable in that they provide a burst of flavor to your dish.
+Olives are just like any other fruit or vegetable in that they give your dish a burst of flavor.

-But not all olive flavors are good with every recipe!
+But not all olive flavors are suitable for every recipe!

-Many people don’t understand why olives taste the way they do and why there is such a difference between different types of olives.
+Many people don’t understand why olives taste the way they do and why they are different.

-For example: Olive A might be fantastic when paired with some meatloaf but it would make terrible guacamole using a recipe that calls for Olive B instead!
+For example, Olive A might be fantastic when paired with meatloaf, but it would make terrible guacamole using a recipe that calls for Olive B instead!

-While you can mix and match olives depending on what type of food you’re making… even if an olive doesn’t go well as part of one meal … it could very well work great in another meal (or by itself!) !
+While you can mix and match olives depending on what type of food you’re making… even if an olive doesn’t go well as part of one meal … it could work great in another meal (or by itself!)!

-As to why olives taste the way they do, that really has to do with why each olive is different from another.
+Why olives taste the way they do, really depends on why each olive is different from another.

-For example: Olive A might be a green olive and was picked when it was still on the tree while Olives B through Z were all purple when they were off of the tree (and then dyed one color or another).
+For example, Olive A might be a green olive and was picked while it was still on the tree, while Olives B through Z were all purple when they were off the tree (and then dyed one color or another).

-When you compare this to apples for example… There are so many different types!
-If you’ve ever eaten fresh fruit in an apple orchard then you know how much variety exists between individual types of fruit.
+When you compare this to apples, for example… There are so many different types!
+If you’ve ever eaten fresh fruit in an apple orchard, you know how much variety exists between individual types of fruit.

-This same idea can apply to olives as well and why some people like certain flavors more than others, because everyone’s preferences vary based on personal history too!
+This same idea can also apply to olives, and some people like certain flavors more than others because everyone’s preferences vary based on personal history, too!

-The bottom line is that olives provide a perfect burst of flavor to your dish and that can explain why you crave them!
+The bottom line is that olives provide a perfect burst of flavor to your dish, which can explain why you crave them!

-Flavor can also explain other odd cravings too, like cinnamon cravings!
+Flavor can also explain other odd cravings, like cinnamon cravings!

-Now onto some meal ideas which would taste better if olives were added…
+Let’s move on to some meal ideas that would taste better if olives were added.

-• Salads are great to add green olives into
+• Salads are great for adding green olives into

-• Now why not turn that pizza or pasta recipe into something more exciting by adding olives too!
+• Now, why not turn that pizza or pasta recipe into something more exciting by adding olives?
 Just remember: Don’t add the entire jar of olives at once.

 • Eggs with toast, avocado and olives